stefanv/git-tools/README.md

 - `nr`: Add new remote for GitHub/GitLab user X
 - `pr`: Fetch one or more pull requests to branch pr/X.
-- `rmm`: Remove squash merged branches locally.
+- `rmm`: Remove merged & squash merged branches locally.
-         This command still needs to be updated to (a) remove merged commits and (b) remove remote branches; any takers?
+         It should be straightforward to also remove remote branches; any takers?
 - `brhist`: Show last modification date of each branch
 - `wipe`: Permanently delete files from repository by rewriting history.